 Pressure cookers are known for making cooking easy.
 They now have a huge number of programs for you to choose from, and you just set it away and it will take care of dinner for you with very little fuss.
 But they’re also great for saving energy.

 Because the steam is trapped within the pressure cooker, food will be cooked much faster.
-Some pressure cookers can use as much as 70% less energy than cooking food on a stove.
+Some pressure cookers can use as much as 70% less energy than cooking food on a gas or electric stove.
 Less effort and less energy?
 A win all round.